HubbleCommand/GTARadio/GTARadio/README.md

 Arduino project to make a "radio" that plays the music from GTA radio stations.
 Currently, only GTA V stations have been ripped & confirmed to work.

+# Useful notes
+- file and directory names cannot be longer than 8 characters.
+A full path can be longer than 8 characters thought.

 # Commands used to organise stations & songs
 All songs were ripped with OpenIV